-Frequent, urgent trips to the washroom along with pelvic pain and a burning sensation during urination could mean a urinary tract infection (UTI).
+Frequent, urgent trips to the washroom along with lower abdominal pressure or pelvic pain and a burning sensation during urination could mean a urinary tract infection (UTI).
 However, it could also be a sexually transmitted disease (STD) like chlamydia or gonorrhea.
 Because UTIs share symptoms with some STDs, many people incorrectly assume they have a UTI when they really have an STD, or vice versa.

 So, how can you tell what’s causing your symptoms?
 While UTIs and STDs have some symptoms in common, there are also differences that can give you clues about the most likely cause.

 What is a UTI?

 In a urinary tract infection, also known as a UTI, bacteria infect any part of the urinary tract, which consists of the urethra, bladder, ureter, and kidneys.
 The most commonly affected area is the bladder.

 Urinary tract infections can be uncomfortable, but are usually mild.
 However, if not treated properly, the infection can spread and cause serious complications, especially if it reaches the kidneys.

 What is an STD?

 Sexually transmitted diseases, or STDs, are a group of diseases that are most commonly spread through sexual intercourse.
 The bacteria, viruses, or parasites that cause the STD can be present in semen, vaginal secretions, blood, and saliva.
 Because of this, other forms of contact, anal and oral sex, or skin contact with an infected area (with genital warts) can also spread the disease.

 How can you tell the difference between an STD and a UTI?